 It was 9 in the morning.
-Jamie was just sitting on her bed after washing up and making sure all her things were all packed-up.
+Jamie was sitting on her bed after washing up and making sure all her things were all packed-up.
 It was her last day in the city and she was feeling down about leaving.
-Her flight would still be at night but she had to check-out before 12 noon.
+Her flight wouldn’t be until around 9pm but she had to check-out before 12 noon.

 Her phone buzzed.
 Someone sent her a message.

 She felt her heart beat a little faster.

 A little confused, she typed ‘Yes’ but hesitated to send it.
 Eventually, she deleted it.

 ‘Are you asking me if I like coffee or just teasing me?’ she muttered to herself frustratingly.
 She really likes this guy but she couldn’t tell him and she was exerting all her effort to act normal around him.

 She was thinking of anything brilliant she could say to make their exchange of messages longer.
 She couldn’t think of anything.

 She settled to, “Yes.
 Good morning :)”